 - Immediately after the Submission Deadline, the PC reviews all abstracts and verifies all manuscripts. - The PC identifies and removes all irregular submissions.
-This includes all submissions that do not conform submission requirements (non-anonymous submissions, overlength submissions), or which have file formatting errors.
-The PC may offer such Authors to correct an irregular submission.
+This includes all submissions that do not conform submission requirements (non-anonymous

 - The PC evaluates conflicts of interest between the submissions and the TPC. - EasyChair will automatically find the following undeclared conflicts of interest (COIs) - TPC member is a co-author of a submission - TPC member has the same affiliation as at least one of the authors - The TPC can also declare a conflict of interest on themselves during the paper bidding process - Once a conflict of interest exists between a paper and a TPC member, the TPC member is excluded from any further interaction with the paper during the review process.
 The TPC member is treated, for that particular paper, in the same way as other authors.
 The TPC member will not know the outcome of the review process for that paper until the Author Notification Date.